jpedro/jpedro.github.io/bash-dispatch.md

 esac
 ```

-As you add more, the case list becomes longer to maintain a long and it gets
+As you add more, the case list becomes longer to maintain and it gets hard to
-hard to add nested commands.
+add nested commands.
 Worse, some nested commands accept value (not just
 `--args`).
 So for a command like:

     please list repo